Home Compare PGR vs PINS

 The Progressive vs Pinterest: Which Stock Looks Stronger in 2026?

-The Progressive holds the cleaner structural position, with the lead spread across stability and growth.
+The Progressive holds the cleaner structural position, with the lead spread across stability and valuation.
 Pinterest does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Updated 2026-04-05
+Updated 2026-05-17

 Trajectory Similarity